 - Records overview

 - Setting up a Bird count monitoring station

 - Moving installations in the app

-- Using the app proximity function
+- App: Using the "Walk Line" proximity function

-- App: Recording in the tracks
+- App: Recording a GPS track

 App: Getting started

 The Trap.NZ app works with the TrapNZ website and allows you to record trapping data on your phone.
 With it, you can plot traps, bait stations, monitoring stations, and bird count locations.
 You can also add records to installations (traps, stations and locations) when you are out in the field.